Quaver/Encore/README.md

 Encore is the bot that specifically handles Twitch requests and pipes them through to Albatross, our real-time game server, to alert online users when new requests are coming in.

+## Setting Up In-Game

+To start receiving song requests on your Twitch channel, you must first connect your Twitch account to your Quaver account in-game.
+You can do so by pressing F9 and going to the song requests tab.
+Once connected, viewers will immediately be able to start sending requests.

 ## Requirements

 * Node.js w/ a TypeScript compiler